-Shopping Trends and the Effect on Cash Management - Brink's Baltics

 Shopping Trends and the Effect on Cash Management

-The demand for cash remains resilient today.
-Many people find this fact surprising, especially in the face of increased competition with alternative payment methods such as credit cards, debit cards, and electronic payment apps such as Venmo and PayPal.
-However, the 2019 Diary of Consumer Payment Choice conducted by the Federal Reserve highlights the way in which cash is still used, and even preferred, by a wide-range of individuals across various age and household incomes.
+The demand for cash remains high today.
+Many people find this fact surprising, especially in the face of increased competition from alternative payment methods such as credit cards, debit cards, and electronic payment apps such as Venmo and PayPal.
+However, the 2019 Diary of Consumer Payment Choice conducted by the U.S. Federal Reserve highlights the way in which cash is still used, and even preferred, by a wide range of individuals across various age and household incomes.

 CASH REMAINS CONVENIENT